SixLabors/docs/articles/imagesharp.web/extensibility.md

 - open the source stream;
 - report source last-write and cache metadata;
-- decide whether requests are `CommandOnly` or always handled.
+- decide whether requests use [`ProcessingBehavior.CommandOnly`](xref:SixLabors.ImageSharp.Web.Providers.ProcessingBehavior.CommandOnly) or are always handled.

-When the source maps naturally to an `IFileProvider`, [`FileProviderImageProvider`](xref:SixLabors.ImageSharp.Web.Providers.FileProviderImageProvider) is the easiest base class.
+When the source maps naturally to an [`IFileProvider`](xref:Microsoft.Extensions.FileProviders.IFileProvider), [`FileProviderImageProvider`](xref:SixLabors.ImageSharp.Web.Providers.FileProviderImageProvider) is the easiest base class.

 Implement a custom cache when processed images should live somewhere other than the built-in physical filesystem cache or the cloud caches.
 A cache receives the hashed key, encoded stream, and [`ImageCacheMetadata`](xref:SixLabors.ImageSharp.Web.ImageCacheMetadata), then later returns an [`IImageCacheResolver`](xref:SixLabors.ImageSharp.Web.Resolvers.IImageCacheResolver) that can reopen the cached entry.